Pajdzik/Kamilpedia/Engineering/Languages and Frameworks/Python.md

 	- multi-consumer <=> multi-producer queue
 	- thread safe
 - `print` function is _not_ thread safe
+	- by default, messages are not flushed to stdout until an internal buffer is full
+	- can be forced with `flush=True`
 ### threading module objects
 - `threading.event`
 	- [docs](https://docs.python.org/3/library/threading.html#event-objects)